-The C\Fe% grade varies from around 60% in the southern portion of the deposit to around 68% in the northern portion.
+The C_Fe% grade varies from around 60% in the southern portion of the deposit to around 68% in the northern portion.
 The mass recovery of 31.8% demonstrated by the DTR results supports the project life of mine assumption recovery of 31.25%.

-The Pharlap Holdings Pte Ltd royalty on the MCC Cape Lambert Magnetite project is \$0.50/ tonne of all minerals including magnetite BIF ore at a rate of up to 50 million tonnes/year.
-The discounted value of this Pharlap Holdings Royalty over a projected 30-year project life is currently valued at A\$278 million within a range from \$239M to \$317M.
+The Pharlap Holdings Pte Ltd royalty on the MCC Cape Lambert Magnetite project is AUD\$0.50/ tonne of all minerals including magnetite BIF ore at a rate of up to 50 million tonnes/year.
+The discounted value of this Pharlap Holdings Royalty over a projected 30-year project life is currently valued at AUD\$251 million within a range from AUD\$233M to \$269M based on immediate production.

 Mining at a rate of 50 million tonnes BIF ore per year over a 30-year mine life requires a total resource of 1.5 billion tonnes which is less than the total Golders resource estimate of 1.915 billion tonnes.
 Actual mining rates will be determined by current market prices for the magnetite concentrate produced from the BIF ore, mining and other production costs and availability of markets.
-If mining at a rate of 50 million tonnes BIF ore per year is achieved the royalty will raise \$25 million for that year.
+If mining at a rate of 50 million tonnes BIF ore per year is achieved the royalty will raise AUD\$25 million for that year.